Shorku/rhnet2/README.md

 The three main data types the model works with are:
-- Electron structure information from [quantum-chemical calculations](#quantum-chemical-data) (training data preprocessing and inference)
+- Electron structure information from [quantum-chemical calculations](#quantum-chemical-data) (training data preparation and inference)
 - [Molecular graphs](#graph-data) derived from electron structure (for training only)
 - [Tabular data](#tabular-data) e.g. containing target values, scalings etc.
-(for training data preprocessing only)
+(for training data preparation only)

 ### Quantum Chemical Data